A linear second-order maximum bound principle-preserving BDF scheme for the Allen-Cahn equation with a general mobility: Concluding remarks

 \section{Concluding remarks}

 In this paper we propose a second-order BDF scheme with nonuniform time steps for the Allen-Cahn equation with a general mobility.
 The MBP preservation of the proposed scheme is successfully established with mild restrictions on the time step sizes and the ratio of adjacent time step sizes.
 Moreover, the discrete $H^{1}$ error estimate and energy stability are rigorously derived for the constant mobility case and so does the $L^{\infty}$ error estimate for the general mobility case.
 Finally, various numerical experiments are carried out to validate the theoretical results and demonstrate the performance of the proposed scheme adopted with a time adaptive strategy.
 It remains interest to further theoretically explore the discrete $H^1$ error analysis and energy stability for the general mobility case, and study the Allen-Cahn equation with the logarithmic potential, instead of the double-well potential studied in this paper.
-In addition, we also would like extend the present work to the time-fractional Allen-Cahn equation, in which it is urgently desired to make use of variable-step structure-preserving high-order time stepping schemes to overcome the initial singularity from fractional derivatives.
+Moreover, we also would like extend the present work to the time-fractional Allen-Cahn equation, in which it is urgently desired to make use of variable-step structure-preserving high-order time stepping schemes to overcome the initial singularity from fractional derivatives.
+In addition, there are two non-constant coefficient Poisson-type equations to be solved at each time step for the model with non-constant mobility in the proposed linear BDF2 scheme.
+Consequently, it may not be computationally cheaper and more accurate than a comparable second-order nonlinear scheme with the use of nonlinear multigrid method \cite{WSM10,CWWW19}.
+Thus, it is also an interesting future work to study nonlinear MBP-preserving numerical schemes for the Allen-Cahn equation with variable mobility.